What is this site?

 As we got more into geocaching though, we asked the fundamental questions, which are "why are we doing this, and why are we setting puzzles?"
 We decided that we do caching to get out in the countryside for nice walks to places we wouldn't have seen otherwise, so city ones and hanging off cliffs/trees are not for us.
 We also decided to set puzzles that could be solved relatively easily so that other people could enjoy the walks in the countryside that we had prepared.

-We therefore started up this site to help people work their way through our puzzle caches and thus allow them to go and grab caches, which they would have otherwise ignored.
+We therefore started up this site to help people work their way through our (and other) puzzle caches and thus allow them to go and grab caches, which they would have otherwise ignored.
 We honestly can't see the point in setting puzzle caches that hardly anyone can solve, so we keep an active watch on our caches and update the hints for those that haven't been collected for a while.
 As I write this, 75% of our caches have been found in the last month, and 99% in the last 6 months.

 We slowly started working our way into some of the easier ones, and began to get the basic hang of them.
 We then set some puzzles of our own, some of which were designed to annoy the local gurus and prove that we could also set tricky puzzles!!